justopie/justopie.github.io/_posts/2018-10-30-add-c3d-note-label.md

 We will first need to again reuse some [code I previously posted](http://justopie.github.io/blog/2016/01/how-to-add-a-point-group-with-autolisp/#c3ddoc) to retrieve the current Civil 3D drawing document.
 This will allow us to inspect the drawing for the available note label styles.

 We will then check the available note label styles.
-These would be found in the General Note Label Styles property.(If spaced out the property name for readability.)
+These would be found in the `General Note Label Styles` property.
+(I've spaced out the property name for readability.)
 In most AutoCAD collections, the desired item can be found easily with the `vla-item` If our specified note label style name is present  We wouldn't want to add a new label with a style that doesn't exist.
 That may cause a problem down the line.

-###
+### <a name="getobjectproperty"></a>Get Object Property
 {% include samples/snippet/anl/__OP_GetObjProperty_1_0.html %}

 If the style is available, we need to change the default note label style setting.
 This setting is buried a bit within the document properties.
 It can be found at `Settings` -> `General Settings` -> `Style Settings` -> `Note Label Style` -> `Value`.
 Again, I've spaced out the property names to aid in readability.

-###
+### <a name="setobjectproperty"></a>Set Object Property
 {% include samples/snippet/anl/__OP_SetObjProperty_1_0.html %}

 And now back to the partial availability part.
 We will use the `Command` AutoLISP function to call the Civil 3D command of `AddNoteLabel`.